Acknowledgements: People who've contributed to JMRI

 - Jim Exler,

-who fixed a Digitrax CV definition.
+who fixed a Digitrax CV definition and worked on the Soundtraxx definitions.

 - Dave Falkenburg created the original DecoderPro application (and found the perfect name